dyrector-io/blog/content/blog/2022-12-05-ups-and-downs-of-golang/index.md

 You might know the problem here; this can feel repetitive, painful and unnecessary, mainly if you have C# or Java background.
 Defer also exists but its use cases are limited due to its nature.

-Digging deeper into the error handling of Go is out of the scope of this blog post but if you’re curious about it, you can find out more here.
+Digging deeper into the error handling of Go is out of the scope of this blog post but if you’re curious about it, you can find out more **[here](https://golangbot.com/error-handling/)**.
 Those who critique error handling of the language tend to point out that stack tracing is missing.
 Many still prefer the good old try-catch approach, because it’s available in Java, .NET, and C, as well.

 Besides errors, there are panic() functions in Go.
 It means the code halts the execution which is a fatal state.
 An opinionated practice to use panics in combination with middlewares.
 Let’s consider the scenario when the web server can't handle a request or a resource is unavailable, a middleware could recover and return a proper error code and the server proceeds to handle requests instead of crashing.
 This allows the service to abort execution when a fatal error emerges, without endangering other requests being in progress.
 This also allows database rollbacks when the server interacts with them.
 A disadvantage of it is that it’s difficult to test. panic() resembles “goto”, that’s why it’s beneficial to avoid.
 Standard error handling is still more explicit about intent.